Notes on the content of the site:

 A note on the website itself:

-I don't have any dosh to spend on professional web-designers, coders, ready-made, or pre-formed web designs (my money mostly goes on taxes, taxes, camera kit, more taxes, bottles of red 'sanity restorer', different sorts of taxes, involuntary donations to His Majesty's Government, payments to the great god Adobe and, probably, taxes on the taxes).
-At this point I shall simply cede to the greater language dexterity of the late Terry Pratchett who wrote "Taxation is just a sophisticated way of demanding money with menaces."
-I bow to your genius sir.
+I don't have any money to spend on professional web-designers, coders, ready-made, or pre-formed web designs (all mine goes on taxes, taxes, camera kit, more taxes, bottles of red 'sanity restorer', other sorts of taxes, involuntary donations to His Majesty's Government, payments to Adobe and, probably, taxes on the taxes).
+At this ponit I cede to the late greeat Terry Pratchett who wrote "Taxation is just a sophisticated way of demanding money with menaces."

 Yeah, but why is this site actually here?:

-Well, yes, thank you for asking.
-I really have no idea on that one, sorry!
-I enjoy making picture of things I find uplifting, or beautiful I suppose, that's a start.
+I have no idea on that one, sorry!
+Is it vanity, mebbe, who knows.
+I enjoy creating picture of things I find uplifting, or beautiful I suppose, that's a start.
 Perhaps others might find something similar in some of them.
 What are the odds?

-So, I take pictures of things I am lucky enough to see (while carrying a ton and a half of camera and lens) and wonder if they're worth sharing.
+So, I take pictures of things I am lucky enough to see (while carrying a lot of camera gear ) and wonder if they're worth sharing.
 Only you can tell that.

-Of course, it is also true that I do spend ages taking pictures and editing them (we will come on to this in a methods section much later).
+Of course, it is also true that I do spend a considerable amount of time taking and editing pictures (we will come on to this in a methods section much later).
 I look at some of my images and go 'aaaaarh' (99.999% of course evoke urrgh).
 And that's it, I see them, now you can too, and may your cup runneth over with joy!

-And so, have we found out why?
-No. I still clearly have no idea, but I suppose it does provide some sort of an excuse to carry on doing what I do.
+Have we found out why yet?
+No. I clearly still have no idea, but I suppose it does provide some sort of an excuse to carry on doing what I do.
 Look it's this or knitting, and I aint got the patience for that.
 Besides I'd put an eye out.